Orange-OpenSource/metamorphosed/README.md

      - _\d\.\d+
 ```

-A predicate with an initial `_è means that the predicate is interpreted as a regex. for example
+A predicate with an initial `_` means that the predicate is interpreted as a regex. for example

 ```
 subjects: